deplicator/HousingTour/README.md

 give the option "Go Home" which is exactly what it sounds like.

 Slash command `/ht` brings up the main form (see below for full list of slash commands).
-In this version there is no way to search for a player in the form (coming maybe).
-You can quickly search for a player by name by tying it after the slash command; `/ht <PlayerName>`.
+In this version there is no way to search for a player in the form (comming later).
+You can quickly search for a player by name by typing it after the slash command; `/ht <PlayerName>`.
 Player name is not case sensitive.

 Most people don't like to type (this is a mystery to me), so check out the **Public List** button at